 Date Basis Action(s) Taken Summary Status 5/11/2022 Race CP (Asian) alleges he was denied service/help by Open person in the Quincy station booth who told CP he'd help a White customer but not CP when CP was asking about a bus allegedly 30+ minutes late.
 5/14/2022 Race Investigated - No Cause CP alleges that, during a service interruption on Closed the Red Line, passengers were only bussed from Alewife to Park, but no further, based on race.
-5/15/2022 Unknown CP alleges that, during a medical emergency, Open , , , , investigator will busses were only running on the north end of the seek additional red line and passengers had to wait 1 hour+ to get information when on a train; that this was socioeconomically equitable. the investigation commences commences 5/16/2022 Race Investigated - No Cause CP alleges that he is being denied train and bus Closed service and timely service on the basis of his race.
-5/21/2022 National Origin CP alleges operator was disrespectful towards Open someone who he told "even as a passenger" he had to learn English.
-5/30/2022 Disability, Race, CP alleges being denied services 2 days in a row Open Age by a Yankee bus at the Revere stop headed 0- towards Orient Height.
+5/15/2022 Unknown CP alleges that, during a medical emergency, Open investigator will busses were only running on the north end of the seek additional red line and passengers had to wait 1 hour+ to get information when on a train; that this was socioeconomically the investigation equitable. commences equitable.
+Commences 5/16/2022 Race Investigated - No Cause CP alleges that he is being denied train and bus Closed 3, 10, 2022 The Co Threshigated Tro eduse service and timely service on the basis of his race.
+Ciosea service and afficing service on the basis of his face.
+5/21/2022 National Origin CP alleges operator was disrespectful towards Open 3/21/2022 National Origin someone who he told "even as a passenger" he Орен had to learn English.
+5/30/2022 Disability, Race, CP alleges being denied services 2 days in a row Open 3/30/2022 by a Yankee bus at the Revere stop headed Ореп Age 1 - towards Orient Height.
 The operator told her she'd have to wait for for another bus.
-CP is 64 y.o., in a wheelchair and wondered if her being Hispanic may have been the reason. inspanie may have been the reason.
-5/2/2022 Race CP alleges RSP 455 bus operator going towards Open , , = = Salem was aggressive and verbally abusive after CP accidentally hit the stop-request button; that RSP left his driver's seat, approached CP and used racial slurs "white cracker" and "whitey" and expletives with him.
-5/25/2022 Race CP alleges Operator of the 77 bus did not stop at Open the Mass Ave @ Linnnaen Street bus stop where 2 black people were waiting.
-7/5/2022 Race CP alleges that the bus from Quincy Center to Open Montello doesn't show, runs late and/or runs less frequently than other bus lines there due to a lot of African Americans that use the 230 bus line.
-7/14/2022 Race CP alleges RSP was rude on the basis of Open , , race/color.
-1 7/15/2022 Race CP alleges RSP swore at him, used the "N" word Open , 10, 2022 and tried to hit him.
+CP is 64 y.o., in a wheelchair and wondered if her being Hispanic may have been the reason.
+6/2/2022 Race CP alleges RSP 455 bus operator going towards Open 0/2/2022 Nace Salem was aggressive and verbally abusive after Орен CP accidentally hit the stop-request button; that RSP left his driver's seat, approached CP and used racial slurs "white cracker" and "whitey" and expletives with him. lexpietives with him.
+6/25/2022 Race CP alleges Operator of the 77 bus did not stop at Open 0,23,2022 Macc the Mass Ave @ Linnnaen Street bus stop where 2 l . black people were waiting.
+7/5/2022 Race CP alleges that the bus from Quincy Center to Open , , 3, 2022 I dec Montello doesn't show, runs late and/or runs less Орен frequently than other bus lines there due to a lot of African Americans that use the 230 bus line. of African Afriencans that use the 230 bus line.
+7/14/2022 Race CP alleges PSP was rude on the basis of Onen 1/14/2022 nace CP alleges RSP was rude on the basis of Open 7/45/2022 Dese race/color.
+0 7/15/2022 Race CP alleges RSP swore at him, used the "N" word Open and tried to hit him.